haethosdr/dyr-business-website/README.md

 9/23
 1. copy SEO content to other pages.
-2. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link. see crystal panes to understand.
+2. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link.(done)
 3. make xml map (need to do after site is live and hosted.) (or use npm/webpack)
 4. do SEO steps.
 5. add a few more backlinks on the different pages.